 Give your patrons a deeper understanding of money management using a curriculum offered by Practical Money Skills.
 Here you’ll find lesson plans for students of all ages – from preschoolers and elementary school students to teens and college students.
 We also offer course materials for students with special needs.

 Topics range from the basics for the very young, such as “What is Money?” and “Spending Plans” to more comprehensive courses for young adults who are about to venture off into financial independence.
 These more advanced courses cover everything from budgeting and bill paying to the influence of advertising and issues of consumer privacy.

 Here, educators will find everything they need to teach a class on personal finance.
 Our lecture guides, worksheets and even quizzes and tests are free to download and ready to use.

 Attached documents include a program template, program ideas, financial literacy resources and a calendar for planning events month by month.

-*The programming template is highly reccomended for pre-planning.
+*The programming template is highly recommended for pre-planning.

 Resources compiled by Jan Haines, Library Development Consultant, State Library of Ohio, to support public libraries in helping community members make better money-management choices, become better savers and investors, and reach their financial goals.

 Compiled list of programming from libraries across the U.S.

 Find government resources for seniors on money, housing, health, consumer protection, and more.